 The Great Decisions Lecture Series promotes citizen awareness about timely foreign policy issues.
 The purpose of the series, which is sponsored by the YWCA of Bethlehem, is to educate members about important issues relating to American foreign policy and to enable the community to participate in the foreign policy process.
 We partner with the private, non-partisan Foreign Policy Association (FPA) in New York City, the oldest and largest grassroots educational program on world affairs reaching 880 cities and 350,000 members.
 The FPA selects eight topics each year and chooses experts to write for the 100-page Great Decisions Briefing Book.
-This book is included with registration and will be available in January 2015.
+This book is included with registration.

 The Bethlehem Great Decisions group is the only Great Decision group in the Lehigh Valley.
 Lectures run for eight Wednesdays in winter, at 11:30 a.m. to 1:00 p.m. at Kirkland Village in Bethlehem, PA and feature local experts.
 Following each lecture is a Q&A session.